-Our Masters of Business Administration program combines a respected, accredited program, with flexible scheduling and the affordability of a state university.
+Our Master of Business Administration program combines a respected, accredited program, with flexible scheduling and the affordability of a state university.
 The college is consistently ranked among the best business schools in the Princeton Review and US News & World Report and is a recognized leader in enabling the social mobility of its students.

 All students applying to the MBA program must have the following:

 - Bachelor’s degree - all majors accepted

 - A grade point average of at least 2.5 (A=4.0) or in the last 60 semester (90 quarter) units attempted

 - Two letters of recommendation

 For a detailed list of requirements for admission into our graduate programs, including requirements for international students, please visit our Graduate Admissions Information page.

 The Main Track provides an integrated sequence of required courses and additional elective courses in selected concentrations.
 A total of 36 units are required for the completion of this degree.
 The core courses make up 24 of those units.

 Prerequisite: BUS 5000.
 The course covers the use of financial and managerial accounting concepts applied for analysis, problem solving and decision-making in corporations.
 Topics include financial statement analysis, project and product analysis, internal control, accounting ethics, and corporate governance.